zabbix/zabbix/templates/media/telegram/README.md

 3\.If you want to send group notifications, you need to obtain group ID of the group the bot should send messages to.
 To do so:

-Add "@myidbot" to your group
+Add "@myidbot" to your group.
-Send "/getgroupid@myidbot" message in the group
+Send "/getgroupid@myidbot" message in the group.
 In the group chat send "/start@your_bot_name_here".
 If you skip this step, Telegram bot won't be able to send messages to the group.

 [![](images/9.png?raw=true)](images/9.png)

 ## Zabbix setup

 1\.
-In the "Administration > Media types" section, import the media_telegram.xml 2\.
+In the "Administration > Media types" section, import the media_telegram.xml.
+2\.
 Configure the added media type:
-Copy and paste your Telegram bot token into the "telegramToken" field
+Copy and paste your Telegram bot token into the "telegramToken" field.

 [![](images/2.png?raw=true)](images/2.png)

-Read the Telegram Bot API documentation to learn how to format your actions: [Markdown](https://core.telegram.org/bots/api#markdown-style) / [HTML](https://core.telegram.org/bots/api#html-style) / [MarkdownV2](https://core.telegram.org/bots/api#html-style).
 In the `ParseMode` parameter set required option according to the Telegram's documentation.
+Read the Telegram Bot API documentation to learn how to format action notification messages: [Markdown](https://core.telegram.org/bots/api#markdown-style) / [HTML](https://core.telegram.org/bots/api#html-style) / [MarkdownV2](https://core.telegram.org/bots/api#html-style).
-Note: in that case your actions should be separated from other actions (for example, SMS) or you may get plain text alert with raw Markdown/HTML tags.
+Note: in this case, your Telegram-related actions should be separated from other notification actions (for example, SMS), otherwise you may get plain text alert with raw Markdown/HTML tags.

-Test the media type using chat ID or group ID you've got:
+Test the media type using chat ID or group ID you've got.

 [![](images/6.png?raw=true)](images/6.png)
 [![](images/7.png?raw=true)](images/7.png)